-The Late Payment of Commercial Debts (Interest) Act 1998, in the absence of agreement to the contrary, requires organisations to make payments to suppliers within 30 days of either the provision of goods or services or the date on which the invoice was received.
+The Late Payment of Commercial Debts (Interest) Act 1998, in the absence of agreement to the contrary, requires organisations to make payments to suppliers within 30 days.
 The target set by the Treasury for payment to suppliers within 30 days is 95%.
 The College believes it meets this target.
 The College incurred no interest charges in respect of late payment during the year under review.